BraniacMcGee/git_homework/thoughts.md

 -Be more involved in study group, the community, etc.

 Shoutout to my amazing partner Faith for being my rock as I start this crazy new journey!

+Work on your keyboard shortcuts!!

+Continue having fun, this is fun!